langurmonkey/website-source/content/blog/2022/wayland-sway.md

  $  sway
 ```

+I tried to run it in my work PC (NVIDIA GTX 1070) and it didn't even want to try.
+The error message hinted at using the *funny* flag `--my-next-gpu-wont-be-nvidia` to skip the check and attempt running Sway anyway.
+It did not work.
+The flag was changed to the less belligerent `--unsupported-gpu` some time in October 2021.
+Unfortunately, it still does not work.
+I also tried a fork of `wlroots` with support for EGLStream, the NVIDIA counterpart to GBM.
+No luck either.
+I won't get rid of my NVIDIA cards, as I need CUDA (yes, I know about OpenCL, but CUDA is arguably superior in performance and ease of use), so I will let it go for the time being.

+My laptop, however, does not have a discrete GPU, and the Intel iGPU (mesa) is very well supported.

 Configuration
 -------------

-Sway is supposed to be a drop-in replacement where the same configuration file can be used with either, and in my experience, it is *mostly* true.
+As I mentioned, Sway is supposed to be a drop-in replacement for i3, where the same configuration file can be used with either, and in my experience, this is *mostly* true.
 However, some adjustments had to be made.

 {{< fig src="/img/2022/01/screen-i3-x11_s.jpg" link="/img/2022/01/screen-i3-x11.jpg" title="My setup running i3 on X11." class="fig-center" width="50%" loading="lazy" >}}